 How old are the atoms within your body?
 Most of your body is hydrogen and oxygen.
 So this means that you’re about 13.7 billion years old.

-The hydrogen and helium was created at the start of our universe during the Big Bang.
+The hydrogen and helium atoms were created at the start of our universe during the Big Bang.

 Everything after, all atoms were made during a supernova.
 This is the dying last stage of a star.